Federal Laws on Marijuana Crimes

 Minimum Mandatory Sentences for Marijuana Under Federal Law

-Larger amount of marijuana typically come with harsher minimum mandatory sentences.
-For instance, cultivation of 100 plants or the possession of 100 kgs or more results in an 5 year minimum mandatory prison sentence under federal law.
+Larger amounts of marijuana typically come with harsher minimum mandatory sentences.
+For instance, cultivation of 100 plants or the possession of 100 kgs or more results in an5-year minimum mandatory prison sentence under federal law.
 The minimum mandatory sentence is doubled for this offense if the defendant has any prior conviction for a felony drug charge.

 The cultivation of 1000 plants or possession of 1,000 kg or marijuana triggers a ten-year minimum mandatory sentence.
 A prior conviction for any drug offense will result in a twenty-year minimum mandatory sentence.
 With two prior felony drug convictions, the defendant faces a life sentence.